ShajibEwuCse19/Advanced-Regression-Analysis-using-Classical-ML-and-Ensemble-Techniques-Ames-Housing-Dataset-/README.md

 - add feature importance analysis and SHAP-based interpretability
 - export final Kaggle submission files automatically
 - convert the notebook workflow into a Python package or pipeline script

-## Author Note

-This repository is structured not only as a learning project, but as a serious regression benchmarking portfolio piece.
-The notebook flow, saved models, and report outputs are intended to make the work easy to inspect, reproduce, and present.